-We believe the primary aim of education at the kindergarten level is to develop the skills necessary for children to become lifelong learners with an enquiring mind who will be able to take their place in society as responsible and caring citizens.
+We believe the primary aim of education at the Kindergarten level is to develop the skills necessary for children to become lifelong learners with an inquiring mind who will be able to take their place in society as responsible and caring citizens.

 Four Year Old Kindergarten